 Meet Our Educators

-Nimrod graduated in 2010 with a Bachelor of Education and teaching qualifications from a program specialising in Critical Pedagogy.
-He obtained an MA in Psychosocial Studies from Birkbeck, University of London in 2015.
-Born in Israel, he has been a peace and social justice activist from a young age.
-He lived and volunteered in an ecological farm before deciding to learn education.
+Nimrod graduated with a Bachelor of Education and teaching qualifications in 2010 from a program specializing in Critical Pedagogy.
+He obtained an MA in Psychosocial Studies from Birkbeck University of London in 2015.
+Born in Israel, Nimrod has been involved in peace and social justice activism from a young age.
+Nimrod lived and volunteered on an ecological farm before deciding to pursue a career in education.

-Nimrod taught for seven years in a democratic school in Israel.
-While teaching, he trained in Project Based Learning at the Institute for Democratic Education.
-He has taught classes from primary to sixth form, and, with the students, built and invented his own classes, such as Detectives in History, Myth Breaking and Kid’s Philosophy.
-He was head of the middle school and the mentoring program, before leaving for London.
-There he taught in a primary school, continued to teach with a focus on theme learning and project based learning.
+Nimrod taught for seven years at a democratic school in Israel.
+During this time, he trained in Project-Based Learning at the Institute for Democratic Education.
+He taught classes from primary to sixth form and, together with his students, built and created his own classes such as Detectives in History, Myth-Breaking, and Kids’ Philosophy.

-Other than being a teacher, he has volunteered for ten years in a hotline for distressed youth, helped run a collective “infoshop” and community center, was part of a creative writing group and got involved in different campaigns for social justice.
-He has initiated and facilitated youth groups for critical thought, helped organise for eight years an annual summer camp for youth activism and has been a guest speaker in Universities on education, media, gender and the Israeli-Palestinian conflict.
+In addition to being a teacher, he has volunteered for ten years at a hotline for distressed youths, helped run a collective infoshop and community center, been a part of a creative writing group, and has gotten involved in various campaigns for social justice.
+He has initiated and facilitated youth groups that encourage critical thought, helped organize an annual summer camp for youth activism for eight years, and has been a guest speaker at universities on topics such as education, media, gender, and the Israeli-Palestinian conflict.